redis/docs/content/develop/connect/clients/pools-and-muxing.md

 client and the server.
 The "connections" returned to your code are simply to identify where to send the response data from your commands.

+{{< image filename="/images/dev/connect/pool-and-mux/ConnMux.drawio.svg" >}}

-When the multiplexer receives several commands in quick succession, it can often combine them into a
-[pipeline]({{< relref "/develop/use/pipelining" >}}), which
-improves efficiency even more.
+Note that it is not a problem if the multiplexer receives several commands close together in time.
+When this happens, the multiplexer can often combine the commands into a [pipeline]({{< relref "/develop/use/pipelining" >}}), which improves efficiency even more.